Useful OpenSSL Tips

 files/server.crt

--untrusted
+the -untrusted

-here is to include the certificate in the chain, but does not trust it.
-This would be the certificates that your server is configured to serve up in its chain.
-So, all authorities that have signed it up to but not including the root certificate.
+to serve up in its chain.
+So, all authorities that have signed it up to but

 Check that the certificate, and chain, being served is valid